Organist: Organists in popular music

 There are many organists employed in the production of popular and jazz music.
 In the United States most of them play the Hammond organ, and many are classically trained, often in piano rather than organ.
 In England and Japan, one of the most popular series of instruments is the Yamaha Electone; while Electones of recent decades are more properly characterized as digital synthesizers rather than as organs, the player interface, and the skills and coordination required to play, mean that it may be effectively regarded by some, as an organ in these respects.

 Organizations

-The Royal College of Organists (RCO) in the United Kingdom is the oldest institutions and professional body that regulates organ studies.
+The Royal College of Organists (RCO) in the United Kingdom is the oldest institution and professional body that regulates organ studies.
 From that sprang the American Guild of Organists (AGO), the Gesellschaft der Orgelfreunde (GdO) in Germany, and the Royal Canadian College of Organists (RCCO).
 The Incorporated Association of Organists is an international society that fulfills an educational interest in the organ and is the holding company for regional Organist Associations, which regulate organ activities at the local level.
 All these institutions are oriented toward the organist involved in classical music rather than popular music, but have recently shown an interest in expanding their interests.
 There is also the American Theatre Organ Society.